Rudolph Valentino filmography

 Valentino played leading roles in fourteen films as a romantic figure.
-When he appeared in The Sheik in 1921, women fainted in the aisles of theaters; the film grossed $1.5 million.
-His second wife, Natacha Rambova, took increasing control of his career and image, although this meant his screen image turned "increasingly effeminate".
+His status as a sex symbol was cemented with his appearance in The Sheik (1921), which reportedly prompted women to faint in theater aisles and grossed $1.5 million.
+Valentino’s second wife, Natacha Rambova, assumed increasing influence over his career and public image, a shift that some contemporaries and critics felt rendered his screen persona "increasingly effeminate."
 The films in which he played a romantic role within the action genre were the more successful at the box office; these included his final two works The Eagle (1925) and The Son of the Sheik (1926).
-In 1995 The Four Horsemen of the Apocalypse was inducted into the United States National Film Registry by the Library of Congress as being "culturally, historically, or aesthetically significant"; a second Valentino film was inducted in 2003 when The Son of the Sheik was selected.

 Valentino died suddenly of peritonitis on August 23, 1926, at the age of 31.
-His death at the height of his fame, and extensive media coverage, turned his funeral into a national event, at which large crowds attended.
+His death at the height of his fame and extensive media coverage turned his funeral into a national event, at which large crowds attended.
 According to his biographer, Carl Rollyson, Valentino had a "... trim body, athletic grace, and dark good looks [which] made him an action hero and a romantic legend—the epitome of the silent screen's Latin lover".

+In 1995, The Four Horsemen of the Apocalypse was inducted into the United States National Film Registry by the Library of Congress as being "culturally, historically, or aesthetically significant"; a second Valentino film was inducted in 2003 when The Son of the Sheik was selected.